 Unit-1 Hours Money: Introduction, Nature and functions; money and near money 2 Supply of money : mechanics of money supply creation; measures of money supply in India.
-3 Demand for money: Fisher, Cambridge, Keynesian and Friedman theories.
+3 Demand for money : Fisher, Cambridge, Keynesian and Friedman theories.
 6 Rate of Interest Determination ; factors affecting the level and structure of interest rates.
 Money and capital markets (introductory).
 5 Unit II Commercial Banking: Functions, theories; credit creation.
 Commercial banking in India; Structure; Nationalisation: objectives, performance and evaluation.
-3 Banking sector reforms: recommendations of Narasimham committee I and II 5 Central Banking: Meaning and functions, techniques of credit control with special reference to India, credit policy in India 5 Unit III Trade Theories and Commercial Policy: Theories of absolute advantage, comparative advantage and opportunity cost ; Heckscher-Ohlin theory of trade- its main features, assumptions and limitations : 4 Terms of trade (concepts and secular deterioration in terms of trade); Doctrine of reciprocal demand; Gains from trade-their measurement and distribution.
+3 Banking sector reforms: recommendations of Narasimham committee I and II Central Banking: Meaning and functions, techniques of credit control with 5 5 special reference to India, credit policy in India 3 Unit III Trade Theories and Commercial Policy: Theories of absolute advantage, comparative advantage and opportunity cost; Heckscher-Ohlin theory of tradeits main features, assumptions and limitations: 4 Terms of trade (concepts and secular deterioration in terms of trade); Doctrine of reciprocal demand; Gains from trade-their measurement and distribution.
 6 Commercial Policy: Rationale of protection; Tariff and non-tariff barriers to trade (quota, voluntary export restraints, export subsidies, dumping and international cartel); Tariff and quota (partial equilibrium analysis).
-6 Unit- IV balance of payments ; Various measures to correct deficit in the balance of payment ; Foreign trade multiplier.
+6 Unit- IV Balance of Trade and Balance of Payments: Concepts and components of balance of trade and balance of payments; Equilibrium and disequilibrium in balance of payments; Various measures to correct deficit in the balance of 4 payment; Foreign trade multiplier.